Every Great Leader Has a Style — What’s Yours?

 How does leadership style affect team performance?

 Dramatically.
 A Gallup study found that leadership behavior accounts for up to 70% of variance in team engagement scores.
-Visionary leaders drive innovation but may create burnout; strategic leaders deliver consistent results but may stifle creativity; coaching leaders develop talent but may be slow in crises; servant leaders build loyalty but may avoid tough decisions.
+Authoritative leaders drive results but may create fear; coaching leaders develop talent but may be slow in crises; democratic leaders build buy-in but may delay decisions; servant leaders build loyalty but may avoid tough calls.
 The right match between leadership style and team needs is what separates high-performing teams from the rest.